myonaung/sm-SNIPER/README.md

   <img src="./images/example_slurm.png" width=100% height=100%  >
 </p>

+Parameters can be customised by editing to `config.yaml` file from `workflow/slurm` folder.
+Details customisation can be found at this (repository)[https://github.com/jdblischak/smk-simple-slurm].

 ## Examples Dataset
 To ensure reproducibility of results and to make the pipeline easy-to-replicate, we provide all required reference data for the analysis on Zendodo: